Anne of Green Gables: Source

-Montgomery was inspired by the "formula Ann" orphan stories (called such because they followed such a predictable formula) that were popular at the time, but distinguished her character by spelling her name with an extra "e".
+Montgomery was inspired by the formula stories (called such because they followed such a predictable formula) that were popular at the time, featuring orphans, and often girls with the name Ann; however, she distinguished her character by spelling her name with an extra "e".
 She based other characters, such as Gilbert Blythe, in part on people she knew.
-She said she wrote the novel in the twilight of the day, while sitting at her window and overlooking the fields of Cavendish.
+She said she wrote the novel in the twilight of the day while sitting at her window and overlooking the fields of Cavendish.

-Plot summary
+Summary

 Anne Shirley, a young orphan from the fictional community of Bolingbroke, Nova Scotia (based upon the real community of New London, Prince Edward Island), is sent to live with Marilla and Matthew Cuthbert, unmarried siblings in their fifties and sixties, after a childhood spent in strangers' homes and orphanages.
-Marilla and Matthew had originally decided to adopt a boy from the orphanage to help Matthew run their farm at Green Gables, which is set in the fictional town of Avonlea (based on Cavendish, Prince Edward Island).
+Marilla and Matthew had originally sought to adopt a boy from the orphanage to help Matthew run their farm at Green Gables, which is set in the fictional town of Avonlea (based on Cavendish, Prince Edward Island).
 Through a misunderstanding, the orphanage sends Anne instead.

 Anne is fanciful, imaginative, eager to please, and dramatic.
-She is also adamant her name should always be spelt with an e at the end.
-However, she is defensive about her appearance, despising her red hair, freckles and pale, thin frame, but liking her nose.
+She is also adamant her name should always be spelled with an "e" at the end.
+However, she is defensive about her appearance, despising her red hair, freckles, and pale, thin frame, but liking her nose.
 She is talkative, especially when it comes to describing her fantasies and dreams.
 At first, stern Marilla says Anne must return to the orphanage, but after much observation and consideration, along with kind, quiet Matthew's encouragement, Marilla decides to let her stay.

 Anne takes much joy in life and adapts quickly, thriving in the close-knit farming village.
 Her imagination and talkativeness soon brighten up Green Gables.

-The book recounts Anne's struggles and joys in settling in to Green Gables (the first real home she's ever known): the country school where she quickly excels in her studies; her friendship with Diana Barry, the girl living next door (her best or "bosom friend" as Anne fondly calls her); her budding literary ambitions; and her rivalry with her classmate Gilbert Blythe, who teases her about her red hair.
+The book recounts Anne's struggles and joys in settling into Green Gables (the first real home she's ever known): the country school where she quickly excels in her studies; her friendship with Diana Barry, the girl living next door (her best or "bosom friend" as Anne fondly calls her); her budding literary ambitions; and her rivalry with her classmate Gilbert Blythe, who teases her about her red hair.
 For that, he earns her instant hatred, although he apologizes several times.
 As time passes, however, Anne realizes she no longer hates Gilbert, but her pride and stubbornness keep her from speaking to him.